Tobacco smoke enema: Decline

 Attacks on the theories surrounding the ability of tobacco to cure diseases had begun early in the 17th century.
-King James I was scathing of its effectiveness, writing "[it] will not deigne to cure heere any other than cleanly and gentlemanly diseases."
+King James I was scathing in his review of the drug, writing "[it] will not deigne to cure heere any other than cleanly and gentlemanly diseases."
 Others claimed that smoking dried out the humours, that snuff made the brain sooty, and that old people should not smoke as they were naturally dried up anyway.

-While certain beliefs regarding the effectiveness of tobacco smoke to protect against disease persisted until well into the 20th century, the use of smoke enemas in Western medicine declined after 1811, when through animal experimentation Benjamin Brodie demonstrated that nicotine—the principal active agent in tobacco smoke—is a cardiac poison that can stop the circulation of blood.
+While certain beliefs regarding the effectiveness of tobacco smoke to protect against disease persisted until well into the 20th century, the use of smoke enemas in Western medicine declined after 1811, when through animal experimentation Benjamin Brodie demonstrated that nicotine—the principal active agent in tobacco smoke—is a rather toxic substance.

-The decline of this practice and the recognition of its toxicity led to the figure of speech "blowing smoke up one's ass", which means lying to someone to flatter them.
+The decline of this practice and the recognition of the harmful effects of tobacco led to the figure of speech "blowing smoke up one's ass", which means lying to someone to flatter them.